-Large portions of the study area are dominated by cultivated agricultural fields, which is considered a modified habitat type.
+Large portions of the AOI, but only a small area of the Project site, are characterised by cultivated agricultural fields, which is considered a modified habitat type.
 Cultivated Fields include both pivot-irrigated crop fields and dry-land crop fields.
-These are typically under maize production, and are regularly disturbed through ploughing and harvesting (Figure 20).
+These are typically under maize production, and are regularly disturbed through ploughing and harvesting (Figure 21).

 This habitat unit also includes open fields that are actively-managed as grass pastures.
-Unlike areas of natural grassland, grass pastures are often fertilised, and regularly mown and baled to provide reserve forage for livestock during the dry season (shown Figure 21).
+Unlike areas of natural grassland, grass pastures are often fertilised, and regularly mown and baled to provide reserve forage for livestock during the dry season (shown Figure 22).